10 great day trips from Madison

 The natural world found some of its greatest allies on a swath of rolling, glaciated land between Baraboo and Portage.

-North of Baraboo, visit the International Crane Foundation and see lots of whoopers and at least one of every other kind of crane.
+North of Baraboo, visit the International Crane Foundation (reopening in May 2021) and see lots of whoopers and at least one of every other kind of crane.

 Monroe / Cheese and a bike trail